betterscientificsoftware/bssw.io/Articles/Blog/SoftwareVariants.md

 ### Possible solutions and development policies

-The solution to these challenges starts with everyone thinking of themselves as ``upstream" developers and thinking about how downstream users might reuse their software.
+The solution to these challenges starts with everyone thinking of themselves as "upstream" developers and thinking about how downstream users might reuse their software.
 This even includes application developers: someone might come up with a clever way to integrate an application -- like a library -- into a larger context, for example, for optimizing ensemble use cases or AI/ML workflows.

 We propose the following guidelines or development policies when introducing binary variants into software.